ripley-labs/documentation/CodingGoodPractices.md

 If a external secret is requiered to run an application, mention that the README.md of the application.

+# Deterministic dependencies

+Always prefere use a deterministic package manager, use something like lock-files.
+For example (in nodejs ecosystem), **yarn** and modern **npm** have lock-files.

+In Docker, always set version tag of your base images.

+Update your dependencies manually, and then test.
+Finally deploy.

 # How to versioning an application

 Use version standards from [SemVer](https://semver.org/).